St Peter's Square, Manchester: 20th century

-In the 1930s, the square was redeveloped around the construction of the Central Library and Town Hall Extension (1930–34).
-Plans for a rapid transit station in St Peter's Square were made in the 1970s; proposals for the abandoned Picc-Vic tunnel envisaged the construction of an underground station to serve both St Peter's and the neighbouring Albert Square.
+In the later 20th century, as the city's transport network developed, St Peter's Square began to emerge as a potential location for a rapid transit station.
+In the 1970s, proposals for the Picc-Vic tunnel envisaged the construction of an underground railway station to serve both St Peter's and the neighbouring Albert Square.
+These plans were later abandoned.
 The early proposals for an on-street light rail system in Manchester revived the idea of a station in the square, and the idea was retained as the project evolved, becoming a reality when the Metrolink system opened in 1992.